phpflo/phpflo/README.md

 php composer.phar require phpflo/phpflo
 ```

+This gives you phpflo, common, fbp and flowtrace packages.

 ## Autoloading

 To use PhpFlo, you need a [PHP Standards Group -compatible autoloader](http://groups.google.com/group/php-standards/web/psr-0-final-proposal).
 You can use the Composer-supplied autoloader: